Private-Parlor/Private-Parlor-XT/README.md

 - Restrict new users from sending media by configuring the media limit period.
 - Define new ranks via the configuration file with permissions to use various commands and media.
 - Make tripcodes harder to crack by adding a salt to the config file.
-- Add a spoiler to media before they're sent; or, add a spoiler after the fact using the `/spoiler` command.
+- Add a spoiler to media before they're sent; or add a spoiler after the fact using the `/spoiler` command.
 - Pin and unpin messages to the chat.
 - Privately reveal your username to another user.
 - Print log messages to a Telegram channel
-- Kick users that have been inactive for a confiurable period of time.
+- Kick users that have been inactive for a configurable period of time.
 - Send forwarded messages as photos, videos, animations, etc. to prevent rate limiting.
-- Pseudonymous mode; have users send every message with a tripcode.
+- Have users automatically send every message with a tripcode using pseudonymous mode.
 - Store message history in the database to reduce RAM usage.
 - Localization in English, German, and Klingon.
 - Persist message history longer or less than 24 hours.